Slowly moving black holes in khrono-metric model: Introduction

-Because of Lorentz symmetry breaking, a black hole moving with respect to khronon cannot be obtained from a solution at rest by a simple boost.
+In general, finding a moving black hole solution presents a challenging task which requires solving a system of coupled partial differential equations.
 However, if the relative velocity $\mathbf{v}$ is small, ${\rm v}\ll 1$, the moving solution is expected to deviate little from the static one and the correction can be searched for as a perturbation linear in $\mathbf{v}$.
-This strategy was adopted in Ref.~\cite{ramos_constraints_2019} which considered the full set of coupled metric--khronon equations.
-A numerical analysis of this system for generic khronon couplings failed to uncover any regular solutions.
-Namely, it was found that asymptotic flatness at infinity is incompatible with regularity at the matter and the spin-0 horizons.
+This strategy was adopted in Ref.~\cite{ramos_constraints_2019} which searched for moving (non-rotating) black holes in the khrono-metric model.
+Their numerical analysis, however, did not yield any regular solutions at general values of the khronon couplings $\a,\b,\l$, failing to satisfy simultaneously the conditions of asymptotic flatness at infinity and regularity at the matter and spin-0 horizons.
 The former represents the causal horizon for matter propagating with the speed of light, whereas the latter is determined by the velocity of the low-energy khronon waves and is also referred to as the khronon ``sound'' horizon.
 Both these horizons lie outside the universal horizon and thus a singularity at them would be accessible to an asymptotic observer using fast enough probes.

-Avoidance of this pathological behavior was interpreted in \cite{ramos_constraints_2019,Franchini:2021bpt} as a restriction on the model parameters singling out the case when two of the khronon couplings are exactly zero, $\a=\b=0$.
+Ref.~\cite{ramos_constraints_2019} could find solutions satisfying all regularity conditions only if two of the khronon couplings were set to be exactly zero, $\a=\b=0$.
 The metric in this case exactly coincides with the Schwarzschild metric and hence is regular down to the central singularity, whereas the khronon becomes a ``stealth'' field with vanishing energy-momentum tensor (EMT) \cite{Berglund:2012bu,Franchini:2021bpt}.
+The black hole sensitivities then vanish identically, and the khronon field has no effect on the binary motion.